awenits/MyWork/README.md

 # MyWork
 All the programs and projects created as student.

+# Finance

+Finance is a virtual trading web app that allows user to check real stock's actual prices and portfolio's values, it also lets user buy and sell stocks.

 # Hangman

 Hangman is a game for two in which one player tries to guess the letters of a word, the other player recording failed attempts by drawing a gallows and someone hanging on it, line by line.